ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 it hard for an attacker to disrupt SCT Feedback without also disturbing ordinary secure browsing (https://).
 This is discussed more in {{blocking-policy-frustrating}}.

+Some clients have trust anchors or logs that are locally added (e.g. by an administrator or by the user themselves).
+These additions are potentially privacy-sensitive because they can carry information about the specific configuration, computer, or user.

+Certificates validated by locally added trust anchors will commonly have no SCTs associated with them, so in this case no action is needed with respect to CT Gossip.
+SCTs issued by locally added logs MUST NOT be reported via SCT Feedback.

+If a certificate is validated by SCTs issued by publicly trusted logs, but chains to a local trust anchor, the client MAY perfom SCT Feedback for this SCT and certificate chain bundle.
+If it does so, the client MUST include the full path of certificates chaining to the local trust anchor in the x509\_chain array.
+Perfoming SCT Feedback in this scenario may be advantageous for the broader Internet and CT ecosystem, but may also disclose information about the client.
+If the client elects to omit SCT Feedback, it can still choose to perform STH Pollination after fetching an inclusion proof, as specified in  {{#sth-pollination}}.

+We require the client to send the full path (or nothing at all) for two reasons.
+Firstly, it simplifies the operation on the server if there are not two code paths.
+Secondly, omitting the chain does not actually preserve user privacy.
+The Issuer field in the certificate describes the signing certificate.
+And if the certificate is being submitted at all, it means the certificate is logged, and has SCTs.
+This means that the Issuer can be queried and obtained from the log - so omitting from the client's submission does not actually help user privacy.

+If the HTTPS client has configuration options for not sending cookies to third parties, SCTs of third parties MUST be treated as cookies with respect to this setting.
+This prevents third party tracking through the use of SCTs/certificates, which would bypass the cookie policy.

+\[ TBD: We're thinking about reversing this decision \]

+### HTTPS server operation {#feedback-srvop}

+HTTPS servers can be configured (or omit configuration), resulting in, broadly, two modes of operation.
+In the simpler mode, the server will only track leaf certificates and SCTs applicable to those leaf certificates.
+In the more complex mode, the server will confirm the client's path validation and store the certificate path.
+The latter mode requires more configuration, but is necessary to prevent DoS attacks on the server's storage space.

-HTTPS servers perform a number of sanity checks on feedback from clients before storing them:
+In the simple mode of operation, upon recieving a submission at the sct-feedback well-known URL, a HTTPS server will perform a set of operations and checks on each sct_feedback object before storing it:

+  1. the HTTPS server MAY modify the sct_feedback object, and discard all items in the x509\_chain array except the first item (which is the end-entity certificate)

-  1. if a bit-wise compare of an SCT plus chain matches a pair already in the store, this SCT and chain pair MAY be discarded
+  1. if a bit-wise compare of the sct_feedback object matches one already in the store, this sct_feedback object SHOULD be discarded

-  1. if the SCT can't be verified to be a valid SCT for the accompanying leaf cert, issued by a known log, the SCT SHOULD be discarded

   1. if the leaf cert is not for a domain for which the server is authoritative, the SCT MUST be discarded

+  1. if a SCT in the sct_data array can't be verified to be a valid SCT for the accompanying leaf cert, and issued by a known log, the individual SCT SHOULD be discarded

+The modification in step number 1 is necessary to prevent a malicious client from exhausting the server's storage space.
+A client can generate their own issuing certificate authorities, and create an arbitrary number of chains that terminate in an end-entity certificate with an existing SCT.
+By discarding all but the end-entity certificate, we prevent a simple HTTPS server from storing this data.
+Note that operation in this mode will not prevent the attack described in \[TODO double-CA-compromise attack\].
+Skipping this step requires additional configuration as described below.

-Check number 1 is for detecting duplicates and minimizing processing and storage by the server.
-It's important to note that the check should be on pairs of SCT and chain in order to catch different chains accompanied by the same SCT.
-This mis-matched chain information may be useful as a diagnostic tool for HTTPS server operators.
+The check in step 2 is for detecting duplicates and minimizing processing and storage by the server.
+As on the client, an exact comparison is needed to ensure that attacks involving alternate paths are detected.
+Again, at least one optimization is safe and MAY be performed.
+If the certificate path exactly matches an existing certificate path, the server may store the union of the SCTs from the two objects in the first (existing) object.
+It should do this after completely the validity check on the SCTs.

+The check in step 3 is to help malfunctioning clients from leaking which sites they visit.
+It additionally helps prevent DoS attacks on the server.

+\[ TBD: Thinking about building this - how does the SCT Feedback app know which sites it's authoritative for? \]

-Check number 2 is to prevent denial of service (DoS) attacks where an adversary fills up the store prior to attacking a client (thus preventing the client's feedback from being recorded), or an attack where the adversary simply attempts to fill up server's storage space.
+The check in step 4 is to prevent denial of service (DoS) attacks where an adversary fills up the store prior to attacking a client (thus preventing the client's feedback from being recorded), or an attack where the adversary simply attempts to fill up server's storage space.

-Check number 3 is to help malfunctioning clients from leaking which sites they visit and additionally to prevent DoS attacks.

-Note that an HTTPS server MAY choose to store a submitted SCT and the accompanying certificate chain even when the SCT can't be verified according to check number 2.
-This can allow a server to identify interesting certificates absent valid SCTs.
-The server could for example choose to perform certificate chain validation and store the submission if the chain ends in a trust anchor configured on the server.

-To reduce the risk of DoS attacks, the server could also be configured to not bother storing known-to-be-good (i.e. administratively-vetted) leaf certificates, and only store unknown leaf certificates that chain to a known trust anchor.
+The more advanced server configuration will detect the \[TODO double-CA-compromise attack\] attack.
+In this configuration the server will not modify the sct_feedback object prior to performing checks 2, 3, and 4.

+To prevent a malicious client from filling the server's data store, the HTTPS Server SHOULD perform an additional check:

+   5. if the x509\_chain consists of an invalid certificate chain, or the culminating trust anchor is not recognized by the server, the server SHOULD modify the sct_feedback object, discarding all items in the x509\_chain array except the first item

+The HTTPS server may choose to omit checks 4 or 5.
+This will place the server at risk of having its data store filled up by invalid data, but can also allow a server to identify interesting certificate or certificate chains that omit valid SCTs, or do not chain to a trusted root.
 This information may enable a HTTPS server operator to detect attacks or unusual behavior of Certificate Authorities even outside the Certificate Transparency ecosystem.